iambindupriya/COVID-19-Vaccine-talk-analysis-using-NLP/README.md

 ## Repo Content
 - <b>Data</b> -
-- <b>[images](https://github.com/Naidanzheng/Homework-2/blob/Master/Image)</b> - Various plots and images used in the documents found in this repo.
+- <b>[images](https://github.com/iambindupriya/COVID-19-Vaccine-talk-analysis-using-NLP/tree/main/image)</b> - Various plots and images used in the documents found in this repo.
+- <b>[Homework 2.ipynb](https://github.com/Naidanzheng/Homework-2/blob/Master/Homework%202.ipynb)</b> - The main Jupyter Notebook containing the models and analysis for this project.
 - <b>[README.md](README.md)</b> - A description of the project goals, process, and results.

 ---